-Business Wire also cited Moody’s Analytics Autocycle in stating that the general residual values of a 3-year old truck is predicted to drop from 56% to 50% while a car of the same age will rise in residual value from 47% to 49%, evens out the residual values of vehicles in general to about equal levels.
+Business Wire also cited Moody’s Analytics Autocycle in stating that the general residual values of a 3-year-old truck are predicted to drop from 56% to 50% while a car of the same age will rise in residual value from 47% to 49%, even out the residual values of vehicles in general to about equal levels.

 Auto Trader makes a stark analysis of the scenario by pointing out the declining values at dealer auctions across America.
-They agree with Business Insider’s assessment that car prices are falling due to economic shifts in essential price values like housing prices, living costs, and gas price.
+They agree with Business Insider’s assessment that car prices are falling due to economic shifts in essential price values.
+Like housing prices, living costs, and gas prices.
 According to Auto Trader car buyers have a perfect opportunity to get a great deal on a car of their choice.

-If you leave in the United States and looking for a used car now is an excellent opportunity to buy.
+If you are in the US and looking for a used car now is an excellent opportunity to buy one.
 In the UK, for instance, the story is not the same.
-There is a trend for a car value decrease, but predictions do state that things will balance out in 2020, so you should not worry too much that your car’s value will plummet.
+There is a trend for a car value decrease, but predictions show that things will balance out in 2020.
+So you should not worry too much that your car’s value will plummet.